FennStatistics/CAMtools_documentation/docs/Set up study.md

 * set the global variable usingJATOS to true and "usingMangoDB" to false.

-Feel free to  <a href="https://github.com/Camel-app/DataCollection" target="_blank">download the C.A.M.E.L. software</a> and adjust it according to your needs (MIT licence).
+Feel free to  <a href="https://github.com/Camel-app/DataCollection" target="_blank">download the C.A.M.E.L. software</a> and adjust it according to your needs (MIT licence: use software without any liability or warranty).

 References